mosmn/Notes/sections/theo/ai/state-space-search.md

 - Aims to minimize the estimated cost to reach the goal.
 - Resembles DFS but may not be complete or optimal.
 - Can be more efficient with a good heuristic function.

-This summary provides an overview of the key concepts and properties discussed in the exploration of state space search and search methods